 Or, we would like to have a catalog of custom error messages for categorization and consistency of error monitoring and reporting.
-SQL Server allows us to predefine the error message code, severity, and state.
+We can predefine the SQL error code, severity, and state.

 A stored procedure called “sys.sp_addmessage” is used to add custom error messages.
 We can use it to call the error message in multiple places.

-We can call RAISERROR and send the message number as a parameter instead of hard-coding the same error details in multiple places in the code.
+We can call the SQL Server RAISERROR command and send the message number as a parameter instead of hard-coding the same error details in multiple places in the code.

 By executing the selected code from below, we are adding the custom error into SQL Server, raise it, and then use sys.sp_dropmessage to drop the specified user-defined error message: